leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 http://www.programmr.com/blogs/difference-between-asynchronous-and-non-blocking
 ### Async vs. Sync
 http://www.programmr.com/blogs/difference-between-asynchronous-and-non-blocking
+But they are also different because asynchronous calls usually involve a callback or an event,

 Both terms we used in this docutment are following POXIS standard definition. strictly comply with the definitions provided by POSIX standard